 Division of Specialized Information Services

-The Division of Specialized Information Services (SIS) produces information resources on a range of topics covering toxicology, environmental health, HIV/AIDS, drug and consumer product information, and disaster/emergency preparedness and response.
-The Toxicology and Environmental Health Information Program (TEHIP) component covers toxicology, environmental health, and chemistry.
-The Outreach and Special Populations Branch (OSPB) seeks to improve access to quality and accurate health information by underserved and special populations.
-The Disaster Information Management Research Center (DIMRC) helps provide online and downloadable information resources relevant to national emergency preparedness, response, and recovery efforts.
+The Division of Specialized Information Services (SIS) produces information resources covering toxicology, environmental health, HIV/AIDS, outreach to underserved and special populations, HIV/AIDS, drugs and household products, and disaster/emergency preparedness and response.
+The Toxicology and Environmental Health Information Program (TEHIP) covers toxicology, environmental health, and chemistry.
+The Outreach and Special Populations Branch (OSPB) works to improve access to accurate, quality health information by underserved and special populations.
+The Disaster Information Management Research Center (DIMRC) provides online and downloadable resources about emergency preparedness, response, and recovery efforts.
+The Office of Clinical Toxicology (OCT) develops new resources and enhances existing NLM resources for professionals in toxicology and related fields.
 SIS also coordinates many of the National Library of Medicine's HIV/AIDS information activities.

 Toxicology and Environmental Health Information

-The Toxicology and Environmental Health Information Program (TEHIP) maintains a comprehensive web site with access to resources produced by TEHIP and by other government agencies and organizations.
-Its flagship resource is TOXNET®, an integrated database system of hazardous chemicals, toxic releases and environmental health.
-TOXMAP®, another resource, uses United States maps to explore data from the Environmental Protection Agency’s Toxics Release Inventory (TRI) and Superfund programs.
+The Toxicology and Environmental Health Information Program (TEHIP) provides resources produced by TEHIP and by other government agencies and organizations, most notably, TOXNET®, an integrated database system of hazardous chemicals, toxic releases and environmental health.
+The Hazardous Substances Data Bank (HSDB), a component of TOXNET, has comprehensive, peer-reviewed toxicology data for more than 5,000 chemicals.
+TOXMAP® uses United States maps to explore data from the Environmental Protection Agency’s Toxics Release Inventory (TRI) and Superfund programs.
 The Haz-Map® database contains information on the health effects of exposure to chemical and biological agents used in industry, on the job and at home.

 Outreach to Special Populations